umbraco/UmbracoDocs/Reference/Security/reset-admin-password.md

 # Reset admin password

-There is one admin user in any Umbraco installation.
+There is one default admin user in any Umbraco installation.
 This is the first user of the system.

 While there are multiple blogposts and even a [package](https://our.umbraco.com/packages/developer-tools/umbraco-admin-reset/) to reset the password of the admin user.
 There is an [official way](https://twitter.com/Shazwazza/status/1141594930550206464) to reset credentials from your lost admin password.